2023 Solar Incentives Guide for Rosemont, CA - Tax Credits & Rebates

 EcoWatch's Rosemont, CA Solar Incentives FAQs

-Yes, you can claim both rebates and tax credits towards the cost of solar panels.
-Depending on which incentives you are receiving, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money you can.
+Yes, you can receive both tax credits and rebates towards the cost of solar panels.
+Depending on which incentives you are applying for, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money you can.

 Can I use a combination of solar and another type of renewable energy to power my home?